Excellent Customer Service

 Maintaining focus on the customer, involving the customer in the sales and service process, and making thoughtful changes as needed will help your business resume offering exceptional service — bringing it back up to the higher standard that ensures repeat customers and customer referrals.
 This is how businesses grow and prosper, hand-in-hand with their customers.

 I want to be clear that there’s nothing wrong with simple, good customer service.
 Good customer service asks the right questions, provides adequate services or goods, and resolves a customer’s issues straight-away.
 It’s as expected, and there’s nothing inherently bad about good customer service.

 With good old-fashioned customer service, you won’t lose customers, but you won’t be winning any new customers, and you won’t be turning your clients into brand evangelists.
 If you want your business to define “excellent,” you need to take things much further.

 Excellent customer service, on the other hand, goes above and beyond that the normal service levels.
 Service excellence is a combination of empathy and foresight that anticipates the customer's needs and makes the desired outcome available.

 Ultimately, the difference between good and excellent isn’t just how quickly you answer a phone call or how many times the words “please” and “thank you” come out of a service reps mouth.
-Excellent customer service comes down to the how deeply the company understands their product or service they’re providing and the industry they’re serving, but also understands their customers.
+Customer service that exels comes down to not only how deeply the company understands their product or service they’re providing and the industry they’re serving, but also understands their customers.
 A company serious about customer service will provide the features, tools and solutions that meets the customer's expectations, whatever their channel, wherever they are and whenever they need it.

 Think about that: the more intimate you are with all the facets of what you’re putting to market and the understanding you have of your likeliest customers, the more equipped you will be to foretell the problems that inevitably come along.

 With that kind of mastery over your product and trade, your company would have developed a solution before it ever became a customer service ticket.